Oklahoma Water Quality at a Glance

 Is Oklahoma’s tap water safe to drink?

 Most of Oklahoma’s 1,300+ public water systems meet federal drinking water standards and are generally safe for consumption.
-Over 90% of tap water meets water quality standards, with major utilities like Oklahoma City reporting zero violations in 2024.
+Major utilities like Oklahoma City reported zero violations in 2024, and all tested PFAS compounds came in below 4 ppt.

 What are PFAS chemicals and why are they a concern in Oklahoma?

-PFAS (per- and polyfluoroalkyl substances) are synthetic “forever chemicals” that don’t break down naturally in the environment or human body, accumulating over time.
+PFAS (per- and polyfluoroalkyl substances) are synthetic “forever chemicals” that persist indefinitely in the environment and human body, accumulating over time and linked to cancer, liver damage, immune effects, and developmental harm.

 How can I find out about my local water quality?